10 years of Kawasaki W800 ownership - an honest review

 The Good

-What I immediately liked about it was that all the plastic parts I didn't like on the cheaper Bonnieville where now metal and there was plenty of shiny chrome.
-The wheels were also proper wire spokes wheels too, and it had the addition of a tachometer.
+What I immediately appreciated was that all the plastic parts that I didn't like on the Bonnieville where now metal, and there was plenty of shiny chrome.
+The wheels were also proper wire spokes too.
+And it had the addition of a tachometer.

-Riding style is as you'd expect with a comfortable upright position and wide bars.
-The torque is very linear, making acceleration predictable and reliable, and having a pillion isn't really noticeable.
+Riding style is as you'd expect with a comfortable upright position and wide bars (note: the bike in in the photos has aftermarket clubman bars).
+The torque is very linear, making acceleration predictable and reliable.
+Riding with a pillion is barely noticeable.

 The Bad

-When first viewing the bike in the showroom the first thing that stuck out to me was the paint-design on the tank.
+When initially viewing the bike in the showroom the first thing that stuck out to me was the paint design on the tank.
 It had an unusual fade from British-racing Green to white on the sides, with a dot matrix effect - kind of like when you look closely at a newspaper photo.
 In my opinion it certainly didn't fit the style but it really comes down to personel taste.
-You can get a W800 in other colours, but they are mostly on special editions.
+You can get a W800 in other colours but they are mostly special editions.

 10 years on...